dgcfung/react-calculator/README.md

     - **thought**: how will you handle inputs that aren't numbers?
 5. Once the state of the `sum` has been set, React will re-render the whole component.
 Make sure you have a place in your JSX that displays the result!

-### Bonus

-- Make the calculator work with any of the 4 basic arithmetic operations (+, -, *, /).
+6. Make the calculator work with any of the 4 basic arithmetic operations (+, -, *, /).
 How will this change your state, and your JSX?

-## Licensing
-All content is licensed under a CC­BY­NC­SA 4.0 license.
-All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.